brainstormforce/wp-spectra/README.md

 * Fix: Popup Builder - Resolved an issue wherein the popup builder page in the admin dashboard throws a console error.
 * Fix: Post Masonry - Resolved an issue wherein the Post Masonry block was getting a block recovery issue.
 * Fix: Global - Resolved an issue where the Pro installation was not detected when WPML CMS was active.

-### 2.19.1 - Wednesday, 19th February 2025 ###
-* This update addressed a security bug.
-Props to Peter Thaleikis for privately reporting it to our team.
-Please make sure you are using the latest version on your website.

-### 2.19.0 - Thursday, 13th February 2025 ###
-* New: Rebuilt the Spectra Dashboard with the new Force UI, enhancing user experience with a modern and intuitive interface.
-* Improvement: Insert blocks to streamline workflow.
-* Improvement: Post Grid & Post Carousel - Added control for taxonomy bottom spacing.
-* Fix: Container – Resolved an issue where the unit for the X position of the background image was not copied when using the "Copy-Paste Style" feature.
-* Fix: Heading - Resolved an issue where the Heading block, when assigned a paragraph tag, was not translatable.
-* Fix: Info Box - Resolved an issue wherein the icon responsive padding is not working as intended in framed view.

-### 2.18.3 - Friday, 31st January 2025 ###
-* Updated the AI Assistant Library.

-### 2.18.2 - Monday, 20th January 2025 ###
-* Fix: Info Box - Resolved an issue wherein the button would take full width with gutenberg activated.
-* Fix: Info Box - Resolved an issue wherein the image padding is not supported in RTL mode.
-* Fix: Icon - Resolved an issue wherein the responsive condition and z-index would not work as intended.
-* Fix: Lottie - Resolved an issue where Lottie animations could not be replaced.
-* Fix: Global - Resolved an issue wherein assets would not load for single page templates when using FSE themes.
-* Fix: Global - Resolved an issue wherein styles would not be reflected when converting any block to a Template Part in Full Site Editing theme templates.

 The full changelog is available [here](https://wpspectra.com/whats-new/).